The Mississippi Territory was organized from land ceded from Georgia and South Carolina.

 James O. Eastland became the third Mississippi senator elected president pro tempore of the Senate.
 He served in this position during four different Congresses, until his resignation on December 27, 1978.

 Senator James O. Eastland ended his Senate service after more than 36 years.
-Eastland, who served in 1941 and again from 1943 to 1978, is Mississippi’s second longest-serving senator, behind John C. Stennis.
+Eastland, who served in 1941 and again from 1943 to 1978, is Mississippi’s third longest-serving senator, behind John C. Stennis.
 Together, Eastland and Stennis represented Mississippi for 31 years and 2 months, a record surpassed only by Strom Thurmond and Ernest "Fritz" Hollings of South Carolina.

 John C. Stennis ended his Senate career having served 41 years, 1 month, and 29 days.
 Stennis surpassed James O. Eastland to become Mississippi’s longest serving senator and cast over 11,000 roll-call votes during his tenure.
-Stennis is also the sixth longest-serving senator.
+Stennis is also the eighth longest-serving senator.

 Senator Trent Lott was elected Senate majority leader after Senator Robert Dole resigned that position to focus on his presidential campaign.
 Lott held his position as Republican Leader in the Senate until January 7, 2003.
 In 2007 Senator Lott would briefly return to the position of Republican Party whip.